maria-ines-silva/my_portfolio/README.md

 I graduated in Environmental Biology with a specialization in Marine Biology from the Faculty of Science at the University of Lisbon (FCUL), and I have recently obtained my master's degree in Marine Ecology at the same university.
 I am fascinated by Fisheries Biology and believe it's crucial to connect scientific findings with our everyday world in an accessible and straightforward manner for everyone.
 I am very enthusiastic, positive and always eager to learn more, detail-oriented, motivated, and creative in any task assigned.
 I am capable of conducting both laboratory and fieldwork and work well in a team as well as under pressure.
 I also have training as Environmental Educator.

 ### Education

-Marine Ecology, MSc
+**Marine Ecology, MSc**
 - Faculty of Sciences of the University of Lisbon (FCUL)
 - Dissertation on Fish Age and Growth: "Struggling with fish age: a comparison of otolith preparation techniques to unravel age and growth of boarfish, _Capros aper_ (Linnaeus, 1758)"

-Environmental Biology (Marine Variant), BSc
+**Environmental Biology (Marine Variant), BSc**
 - Faculty of Sciences of the University of Lisbon (FCUL)

 ## What have I been up to?

 ### Projects

-VALORSUL Monitoring Program - CTRSU de S. João da Talha | 2022-Today | Provision of services
+**VALORSUL Monitoring Program - CTRSU de S. João da Talha | 2022-Today | Provision of services**
 - Colaborator on the Monitoring Program of Terrestrial and Estuarine ecossistems surrounding a Solid Waste Treatment Plant in Lisbon (CTRSU de S. João da Talha)
 - Conducted data collection, processing, and analysis on macroinvertebrates an ichthyofauna
 - Produced the Annual Monitoring Report

-InterDIS 2.0 2024
+**InterDIS Summer School 2.0 2024**
-- Part of the organizing Committee for the 2nd edition of the da “Summer school for Interdisciplinary Ocean transformation”, with ICES Strategic Initiative on the Integration of Early Career Scientists (SIIECS) for 2024
+- Part of the Organizing Committee for the 2nd edition of the da “Summer school for Interdisciplinary Ocean transformation”, with ICES Strategic Initiative on the Integration of Early Career Scientists (SIIECS) for 2024
 - Reviewing of the evaluation report on the 1st edition of InterDIS 2023
 - Reviewing of the funding proposal